Engineering Design Workshops Provide a Taste of MIT

 Students also had the challenge of simply finishing projects in just four weeks.
 Many of the high school students had bold ideas that needed to be paired down to a minimal viable product — the simplest product you can make for the first round of investments.
 For example, the electric skateboard was not yet foldable as students hoped, and a group working on assisted technology focused exclusively on sensor research rather than trying to finish building the assisted equipment.

 The group of workshop leaders formed a bond while working together, forming friendships before getting to campus.
 “If one of us had an issue we’d write in the group chat, situation over in Texas!”
-Victoria Velazquez ’25 reported.
-Victoria recounted that the program made them feel a sense of community at MIT right from the beginning.
+Vela Velazquez ’25 reported.
+Vela recounted that the program made them feel a sense of community at MIT right from the beginning.
 “Ed and Chris from the Edgerton Center were the first people we met from MIT.
 It helped us build a sense of community before getting there.”
 When these prefrosh arrived at MIT this fall they were excited to have the Edgerton Center as a hands-on home.